Skip to content

 Prevention, Education and Training

-Western Michigan University is committed to the prevention of sexual harassment, sexual violence, stalking and intimate partner violence through education and awareness programs.
+Western Michigan University is committed to the prevention of sexual harassment, sexual assault, stalking, dating violence and domestic violence through education and awareness programs.
 The University is also committed to the protection of minors and the prevention of child abuse.
-Throughout the year, the University offers educational programs to promote awareness of sexual and gender-based harassment and violence, intimate partner violence and stalking.
+Throughout the year, the University offers educational programs to promote awareness of sexual misconduct.

 Faculty, Staff and Student Employees